European Security Treaty

-European Security Treaty is proposition made by Russian president Dmitry Medvedev for a new security agreement between Europe, CIS countries, and the United States.
+The European Security Treaty was a proposition made by Russian president Dmitry Medvedev for a new security agreement between Europe, CIS countries, and the United States.
 The treaty was a push from Russia to address the "NATO-centrism" in the European security architecture.

 History

 The European Security Treaty was announced in Berlin on 5 June 2008.
 It was then debated during a working lunch between foreign ministers of the OSCE participating States at the Ministerial Council in Helsinki in December 2008.
 An informal meeting to further the discussions was organized on the island of Corfu, which led to the creation of the Corfu process that was adopted by the permanent council of the OSCE.

 During a press conference in New York in September 2008, Lavrov enunciated some of the issues this treaty would address: